-ADMINISTRATIVE ORDER OF THE PRESIDING JUDGE RE COVID-19 PANDEMIC b.
+- b.
 Access to LASC proceedings shall be limited to the judicial officer presiding, Court personnel, parties, counsel, witnesses, and those members of the public (including news reporters and news media representatives) as can be accommodated in the designated courtroom while enforcing mandatory social distancing of at least six (6) feet.
-The determination of courtroom capacity shall be made by the Judge or Commissioner presiding in the courtroom.

-- c.
+The Judge or Commissioner presiding over the proceedings may determine when the courtroom has reached the socially-distanced capacity established by the Court in consultation with and the concurrence of both the Supervising Judge of the District and Court Facilities management. - c.
 In furtherance of Executive Order N-33-20, paragraph 4, subpart (b), and as required by the California Rules of Court, Emergency Rule 12, the Court orders all parties who use electronic filing to accept electronic service, except in those circumstances when personal service is required by law or where any of the parties are selfrepresented. - d.
 Parties and counsel are strongly urged to avoid in-person appearances and make use of technology to appear remotely whenever possible. - e.
 Judicial officers are urged to avoid in-person hearings to the greatest extent possible and to use technology to conduct hearings and other court proceedings remotely for the duration of the state of emergency related to the COVID-19 pandemic.
-However, when the interests of justice require, judicial officers retain the discretion to require in-person appearances. - 2.
-Face Coverings and Social Distancing:
+However, when the interests of justice require, judicial officers retain the discretion to require in-person appearances.

+2. Face Coverings and Social Distancing:

-- a.
+a.
 In accordance with General Order No. 2020-GEN-016-01 issued on July 6, 2020, all persons are required to wear face coverings over their nose and mouth while in a courthouse.
-Persons whose disabilities preclude them from wearing face coverings compliant with the California Department of Public Health Guidance Concerning the Use of Face Coverings issued on June 18, 2020, are urged to seek an accommodation under Rule 1.100 of the California Rules of Court in advance of their appearance. - b.
+Persons whose disabilities preclude them from wearing face coverings compliant with the California Department of Public Health Guidance Concerning the Use of Face Coverings issued on June 18, 2020, are urged to seek an accommodation under Rule 1.100 of the California Rules of Court in advance of their appearance.

+b.
 To enforce social distancing, each courtroom shall schedule only the number of matters during each session that can be conducted while enforcing mandatory social distancing requirements.
-Judicial Officers will stagger their calendars to limit the number of persons who come to the courthouse at the same time.
+Judicial officers will stagger their calendars to limit the number of persons who come to the courthouse at the same time.

-- 3. Civil Trial Continuances: - a.
-Public health authorities advise that the most effective means to reduce the possibility of exposure to the virus and to slow the spread of the disease is for individuals to avoid in-person gatherings with persons outside their households.
+3. Civil Trial Continuances:

+- a.
+Public health authorities advise that the most effective means to reduce the possibility of exposure to the virus and to slow the spread of COVID-19 is for individuals to avoid in-person gatherings with persons outside their households.
 County of Los Angeles and State of California public health officials have also mandated that individuals must wear face coverings over their noses and mouths, wash their hands frequently, and observe social distancing of at least six feet.
-Because court proceedings inherently involve many people,1 as the Court determines how to operate during the pandemic, it cannot ignore the fact that many members of our community struggle to observe public health authority guidance. - b.
+Because court proceedings inherently involve many people, 1 as the Court determines how to operate during the pandemic, it cannot ignore the fact that many members of our community struggle to observe public health authority guidance. - b.
 Moreover, courthouses are not designed to facilitate social distancing given their fixed configuration.
-Changing that configuration has security implications, affects the presentation of evidence, limits public access, and requires financial and other resources that the Court lacks in light of the10% reduction in its 2020-2021 fiscal year budget.
+Changing that configuration has security implications, affects the presentation of evidence, limits public access, and requires financial and other resources that the Court lacks in light of the 10% reduction in its 2020-2021 fiscal year budget.
 In addition, the Court's 2021-2022 fiscal year budget will be cut by an additional 5%.
-Furthermore, while the Court accelerated its plans to implement technology to allow judicial officers to conduct proceedings remotely, for legal and equitable reasons, it cannot mandate remote appearances in every case.
-Specifically, the Court cannot mandate remote appearances in criminal jury trials because California Rules of Court (CRC) emergency rules 3 and 5 authorize remote appearances in civil jury trials due to logistical and social distancing concerns that would arise with respect to jury selection and jury deliberations.
-There are also evidentiary issues that prevent the Court from imposing mandatory remote civil jury trials.
+Furthermore, while the Court accelerated its plans to implement technology to allow judicial officers to conduct proceedings remotely, for legal,